Download 43 free review response templates for negative and positive reviewsGet the templates

 - As a specific type of UGC, reviews are the key in-store purchase driver for 14.5 percent of consumers, while social media — mainly, Facebook and YouTube — is the form of communication that will convince 12.3 percent to make a buying decision.

-By harnessing customer reviews as user-generated content, you can expand your reach, drive engagement, and empower your customers, fans, and advocates to be the voice of your brand.
+By harnessing customer reviews as user-generated content—sharing them on social or using a review widget to show them on your site—you can expand your reach, drive engagement, and empower your customers, fans, and advocates to be the voice of your brand.

 Even Negative Customer Reviews Can Be Good For You